Samu1311/XRD1-VR/blogposts/01_Idea_Kickoff.md

 This semester’s XR Development course at **VIA University College** challenges us to design and build an interactive **Virtual Reality (VR)** experience using **Unity**.
 Our goal is to not only showcase our technical understanding of XR systems, but also to design an experience that is **immersive, educational, and fun**.

-After several brainstorming sessions exploring various ideas — from futuristic simulations to training systems — our team decided to take a creative route that combines **historical curiosity** with **puzzle-solving gameplay**.
+After several brainstorming sessions exploring various ideas — from futuristic simulations to training systems — our team decided to take a creative route that combines **historical curiosity** with **interactive, puzzle-solving gameplay**.

 ---